Some riders love getting home after a hard ride on the track or trail and cleaning up their bike to a showroom shine.

 Others dread it.

-If you do fall in the camp of dreading the clean-up, know that keeping your dirt bike clean is the first step in maintaining your bike.
-One of the keys to winning is a well-maintained bike.
-Dirt, grease and grime can wear down the vital parts of your bike, like the bearings, seals, chain and sprockets, among others, much faster.
+If you do fall in the camp of dreading the clean-up, understand that keeping your dirt bike clean marks the first step in maintaining your bike.
+You want to win?
+Maintain your dirt bike inside and out.
+Dirt, grease and grime wears down the vital parts of your bike, like the bearings, seals, chain and sprockets, among others, much faster when left sitting for days without so much as a rinse.
+You may not feel like it but as soon as you get home, if reasonable, get your dirt bike back to a showroom shine.

-The first step to cleaning your dirt bike is spray down the major parts with a good quality bike cleaner.
-Spray down all plastics, the seat, tires, wheels frame, swingarm and handlebars.
-Use a degreaser anywhere grease tends to cake up like the chain and sprockets and pretty much anywhere chain lube spits off and attracts dirt.
+The first step to cleaning your dirt bike starts with a spray down of the major parts with a good quality bike cleaner.
+Coat all plastics, the seat, tires, wheels frame, swingarm and handlebars.
+Use a degreaser anywhere grease and grime cake up and settle like the chain and sprockets and pretty much anywhere chain lube spits off and attracts dirt.

 Dirt Bike Cleaners